 We went in August and my only major complaint was that they didn’t have the air running at all times so it often got pretty warm.
 Besides that there is no food and water sold on the train so make sure you bring enough to get you through all 8 hours.

 We arrived around 6:45 pm and got off right near the center of Zagreb.
 All in all, I recommend going from Belgrade to Zagreb by train and I hope this article helps you make the trip as well.

 Zagreb is a big city so staying in the center can save you a lot of time and money on Ubers or taxis to all the main tourist sites.
 Plus, the center is just more beautiful as well!

 In Zagreb, the Apartments City Center, the 3 on 7 Apartments, and the MINT Boutique Studio Apartments are some of the top-rated accomodation options in Zagreb, while for a more budget-friendy stay Apartments Repinc 11 is a bit further from the center but has rooms for $23 per night.
 For solo travelers, the HI Hostel Zagreb and Chillout Hostel Zagreb have dorm beds for only $11 per night as well.

 Ready to go?
 Click here to book your stay in Zagreb!

-PS explore the Croatia Guide to learn more about what to do, eat, and see when you visit this country!
+Plan the rest of your trip with the complete Croatia Series to learn more about what to do, eat, and see during your trip!